ethereum/go-ethereum/content/docs/interacting_with_geth/RPC/ns-debug.md

 to this one before it will finally attempt to execute the transaction that corresponds to the given hash.

-In addition to the hash of the transaction you may give it a secondary *optional* argument, which specifies the options for this specific call.
+In addition to the hash of the transaction it can take a secondary *optional* argument, which specifies the options for this specific call.
 The possible options are:

 * `disableStorage`: `BOOL`.
 Setting this to true will disable storage capture (default = false).